 - An alien (channel your inner Stitch for this one!)

 What’s fun is to give characters unexpected voice.
 Give a small character a deep, scary voice and a large character the sweet, whispery voice.
 It’ll keep your children on their toes and anticipating what voice you’ll choose next!

-For the March 2018 video lesson in The Intentional Book Club I did a whole training on 9 different voices to use during your next reading session!
+For the sound video lesson in The Intentional Book Club I did a whole training on 9 different voices to use during your next reading session!

 I am personally not an auditory or verbal learner, so audio books have never been my favorite thing in the world, however, many families rave about audio books for children so I couldn’t possibly leave those out!

 When you’re on a long car ride, instead of giving your child your cell phone to watch a TV show, consider turning on an audio book.
 Often times (especially for kids books) they will be read using a variety of voices with added whimsy and fun.
 Before you know it, you will have listened to an entire book as a family!